sagemath/sage-archive-2023-02-01/src/doc/en/constructions/modular_forms.rst

 forms), and ``dimension_eis`` (for Eisenstein series).
 The syntax is similar - see the Reference Manual for examples.

-In future versions of Sage, more related commands will be added.

 .. index:: cosets of Gamma_0

 Coset representatives